emirvelic14/bootcamp-end/README.md

 2. Enter an invalid location, e.g., “abcxyz”, and confirm that the message Oops!
 Invalid location :/ is displayed.
 3. Test on both mobile and desktop to ensure the layout is responsive.

-Features
+<h2>Features</h2>

-Dynamic weather icons based on API data
+- Dynamic weather icons based on API data

-Mobile-friendly scroll with -webkit-overflow-scrolling: touch
+- Mobile-friendly scroll with -webkit-overflow-scrolling: touch

-Smooth animations when weather information updates
+- Smooth animations when weather information updates